MechEng70/UX8402VV/README.md

 Step 1 - Removing all current NVidia drivers (reason is that I have tried multiple things so let's start from the beginning.
 - https://linuxcapable.com/how-to-install-nvidia-drivers-on-fedora-linux/
+- From this page the .run method was used to install the nvidia drivers.

+Windows information on the graphics cards:

+Linux reporting of the graphics cards

+Step 2 - configuring X